ethereum/populus/docs/config.rst

 * ``populus.chain.LocalGethChain``

-    A geth backed chain which will setup it's own data directory in the ``./chains`` directory in the root of your project.
+    A geth backed chain which will setup its own data directory in the ``./chains`` directory in the root of your project.

 * ``populus.chain.TemporaryGethChain``